 Glimmer Train has just chosen the winning stories for their May/June Short Story Award for New Writers.
 This competition is held three times a year and is open to all writers whose fiction has not appeared in a print publication with a circulation greater than 5000.
 The next Short Story Award competition will start on September 1: Short Story Award for New Writers.
 Glimmer Train’s monthly submission calendar may be viewed here.

 1st place goes to Victoria Alejandra Garayalde of San Juan, Puerto Rico, who wins $2500 for “American Dream.”
 Her story will be published in Issue 104 of Glimmer Train Stories.
 This will be her first print publication.
 [Photo credit: Rebecca Titus]

 2nd place goes to Jenzo DuQue of Brooklyn, NY, who wins $500 for “How to Harbor an Illegal.”
 His story will also be published in an upcoming issue, increasing his prize to $700.
 This will be his first print publication.

 3rd place goes to Sena Moon of Ann Arbor, Michigan, who wins $300 for “Sugar.”

 A PDF of the Top 25 winners can be found here.

 Deadlines soon approaching!

 Fiction Open: August 31 (grace period extends through September 10)

-Glimmer Train hosts this competition twice a year, and first place has just been increased to $3000 plus publication in the journal, and 10 copies of that issue.
+Glimmer Train hosts this competition twice a year, and first place wins $3000 plus publication in the journal, and 10 copies of that issue.
 Second/third: $1000/$600 and consideration for publication.
 This category has been won by both beginning and veteran writers - all are welcome!
 There are no theme restrictions.
-Word count generally ranges from 3000 – 6000, though up to 20,000 is fine.
+Word count generally ranges from 3000 – 6000, though up to 28,000 is fine.
 Stories may have previously appeared online but not in print.
 Click here for complete guidelines.